“If TX and AZ had a baby, it would be Caldwell County BBQ.”

 What he discovered during this time, was that he still had barbeque in his blood!

-Clay and Susan returned to Arizona and began conceptualizing Caldwell County BBQ, a play on their last name and the BBQ capital of Texas (link to By Any Other Name).
+Clay and Susan returned to Arizona and began conceptualizing Caldwell County BBQ, a play on their last name and the BBQ capital of Texas.
 Clay returned to Texas to tour iconic BBQ restaurants seven times and had conversations with many of the well-known owners.
 Clay and Susan finally found an ideal location in a part of Gilbert that was more green fields than human development.
 Clay partnered up with his son, Spencer, whose real-estate background helped secure the property and begin the renovation.
 The Caldwells bought, gutted and remade the residential home into a charming spot done in farmhouse style with a large dining room and a backyard full of picnic tables.
 Clay, Susan, Spencer and his wife, Alisa all have an active role in running the restaurant.
 We want our customers to feel like they came over to our house for a backyard BBQ.